Measures and their random reals: Randomness with Respect to Continuous Measures

 In the proof of Theorem \ref{thm:nonrec-impl-rand}, the decisive property which ensured the non-trivial $\mu$-randomness of $x$ was \eqref{entrop:equ_meas-cond}:

-Here, the second inequality guarantees that $\mu$ is not a $\mu$-atom.
-Although we know $\mu(\sigma)$ will converge to $0$ if we consider longer and longer initial segments $\sigma \Sle x$, this has not to be the case for reals other than $x$ on which $\Phi \circ \Psi$, as we are dealing with Turing reductions.
-If, however, our reductions are total, i.e.\ \emph{truth-table}, we have that, we can show that the resulting measure $\mu$ will be continuous.
-We include this observation in the following ``recursion theoretic'' characterization of continuous randomness.
+Here, the second inequality guarantees that $x$ is not a $\mu$-atom.
+Although we know $\mu\Cyl{\sigma}$ will converge to $0$ as we consider longer and longer initial segments $\sigma \Sle x$, this may not to be the case for reals other than $x$, as the reduction $\Psi$ from $x$ to $y$ is a Turing reduction.

-\begin{proposition} Let $x$ be a real.
-For any $z \in \Cant$, the following are equivalent. \begin{enumerate}[(i)] \item $x$ is random relative to $z$ for a continuous measure $\mu$ recursive in $z$. \item $x$ is random relative to $z$ for a continuous dyadic measure $\nu$ recursive in $z$. \item There exists a functional $\Phi$ recursive in $z$ which is an order-preserving homeomorphism of $\Cant$ such that $\Phi(x)$ is Martin-L\"of random relative to $z$. \item $x$ is truth-table equivalent relative to $z$ to a Martin-L\"of random real relative to $z$. \end{enumerate} \end{proposition}

-Here \emph{dyadic} measure means that the measure is of the form $\mu(\Cyl{\sigma}) = m/2^n$ with $m,n \in \Nat$.
-The theorem can be seen as an effective version of the \emph{classical isomorphism theorem} for continuous probability measures (see for instance \citep{kechris:1995}).\footnote{The theorem suggests that for continuous randomness representational issues do not really arise, since there is always a measure with a computationally minimal representation.}